What accessibility measures are being implemented by the convention?

 If I buy a ticket but have signed up to volunteer or be on programming, will I get a refund?

 Volunteers and people “working” the event by providing its content are not charged admission.
 If you are selected for programming or to be on a volunteer team, your ticket will be refunded if you purchased one.
+Refund requests forms will be emailed to you after September 1st when registration closes.

 Something has happened and I would like to transfer my ticket to someone else.
 How do I do that?